Fraud Grounds For Annulment | Is Your Spouse True To Vows?

 The Supreme Court, through Justice Horrilleno, ruled that:

 “We see no reason to reverse the judgment appealed from.
 Indeed, the allegation of the plaintiff and appellant that he had not even suspected the pregnant state of the defendant, being, as has been proven, in a very advanced pregnant condition, is implausible.
 Therefore, there is no place to estimate the fraud that the appellant speaks of.
-What he alleges in the sense that it is not uncommon to find people with a developed abdomen, seems to us to be childish to deserve our consideration, all the more so since the plaintiff was a first-year law student.((Ibid., Translated from Spanish))
+What he alleges in the sense that it is not uncommon to find people with a developed abdomen, seems to us to be childish to deserve our consideration, all the more so since the plaintiff was a first-year law student.4

 According to medical authorities, even in the 5th month of pregnancy, the enlargement of a woman’s abdomen is still below the umbilicus, that is to say, the enlargement is limited to the lower part of the abdomen so that it is hardly noticeable and may, if noticed, be attributed only to fat formation on the lower part of the abdomen.

 At this stage, it is hard to say that her pregnancy was readily apparent especially since she was “naturally plump” or fat.
-It is only on the 6th month of pregnancy that the enlargement of the woman’s abdomen reaches a height above the umbilicus, making the roundness of the abdomen more general and apparent.((Ibid.))
+It is only on the 6th month of pregnancy that the enlargement of the woman’s abdomen reaches a height above the umbilicus, making the roundness of the abdomen more general and apparent.6

 What is concealment of Sexually-Transmissible Disease?